Sexual abuse cases at Crewe Alexandra F.C.: FA Sheldon report criticisms

+Awarded an MBE in 1998, Gradi was stripped of the award in August 2023 following professional disbarment for failing to protect children from sexual abuse.

 Additional allegations

 Gradi and Chelsea F.C.

 Gradi was also the subject of allegations that, as Chelsea's assistant manager, he tried to "smooth over" a youth player's complaint of sexual assault against Chelsea chief scout Eddie Heath in 1974.
 On 6 December 2016, the Football Association announced Gradi would be among the first to be targeted by its inquiry over the 'smoothing over' allegation.
 In connection with these allegations, on 11 December 2016, the FA announced that it had suspended Gradi.
 Gradi subsequently said he had been notified by the FA of his interim suspension from football on 25 November, and reiterated "that I will do everything within my power to assist all investigatory authorities."
 In February 2017, it was reported that Gradi planned to appeal against his FA suspension from football, feeling he had been left "in limbo".
 In August 2019, Chelsea's board apologised "unreservedly" for allowing Heath, a "prolific and manipulative sexual abuser", to operate "unchallenged".
 The apology followed an inquiry led by barrister Charles Geekie QC, who was also critical of former assistant manager Gradi.
 He was accused of failing to tell senior club staff about a sexual conduct allegation concerning Heath made by the parent of a young player.
 The FA's Sheldon Review could not decide whether Gradi had informed the club's acting manager, Ron Suart, of concerns raised at a meeting with the player’s father, but, either way, said Gradi's or Suart's responses were inadequate.